quicwg/base-drafts/draft-ietf-quic-transport.md

   cryptographic handshake stream (that is, stream 0) from being used.
-Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the resulting Stream ID.
+Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the corresponding Stream ID.
 For example, a value of 0x05 would be equivalent to receiving a MAX_STREAM_ID containing 20 when received by a client or 17 when received by a server.